Looking for the best things to do in New York City in the fall? You’ve come to the right place!

-The pumpkin patch is opened daily from October 1st to October 29th.
-Opened Monday thru Friday from 12 PM-4:30 PM and Saturday & Sunday from 10:00 AM-4:30 PM.
+They host an annual pumpkin patch that is open daily from September 30th to October 31st.
+The hours will be Monday thru Friday from 12 PM-4:30 PM and Saturday & Sunday from 10:00 AM-4:30 PM.

 Quick history lesson: Oscar Wilde was an Irish poet and one of the most popular playwrights in the late 19th century best known for his wit and flamboyance.

 Unfortunately, Wilde’s reputation was tarnished after falling in love with a man.
 As you probably know, in the Victorian era being gay was not only frowned upon, but a crime.
 So much so that Wilde spent two years in prison because of it.